 Walgreen and Wal-Mart Stores each account for about 15% of Outerwall's sales, while grocery giant Kroger represents about 10% of sales.

 Focusing on its top-earning divisions, the company has been exiting less profitable enterprises.
+In late 2014, its Redbox division exited its Redbox Instant joint venture with Verizon Ventures due to disappointing subscriber base numbers for some $16.8 million to pay outstanding dues.
 In 2013 the company abandoned several concepts in its New Ventures segment, including Rubi Coffe, Crisp Market, and Star Studio.
 After extending its Redbox Tickets pilot project from Philadelphia to Los Angeles, the company shelved it as well.

 Mergers and Acquisitions